 How software replaced mics to better crowdsource employee opinions

 After several ineffective town halls, the leaders at the company switched tacks.
 At the next town hall, they decided not to pass the mics around at all.

 Instead, all questions had to come in through MeetingPulse.
-Employees wrote and submitted their own questions.
-If their question was similar to one that had already been posed, they could upvote it.
+Employees wrote and submitted their own questions, or simply upvoted ones that were similar to theirs.
 Instead of 7 employees submitting or upvoting questions, nearly 40% of employees participated.

 The result?
 Transformative.